 To request an L-1 visa extension, your U.S. employer will need to file the I-129 Petition for a Nonimmigrant Worker with the USCIS.
 The form must be submitted with all the necessary supporting documents.
 Failure to file your petition properly may lead to delay or denial.

 Here are some of the more common reasons that the USCIS gives for issuing an L-1 extension denial:

 This is one of the more common reasons that we find with our clients.
 Three years is a long time in the world of business or technology.

 In that time, it is entirely possible that your position may change during your stay under L-1 status.
 However, depending on the nature of the new position, it may result in an L-1 extension denial.

-Like we stated earlier, when you petition for an L-1 extension, you are essentially re-petitioning for a new L-1 visa.
+As stated earlier, when you petition for an L-1 extension, you are essentially re-petitioning for a new L-1 visa.

-That means that your new position must fulfill the requirements of either an executive, manager, or specialized employee.
+That means that your new position must fulfill the requirements of either an executive, manager, or a specialized employee.
 If it does not, then you are liable to have your L-1 extension denied.